Philio/GoMySQL/README.markdown

 * 0.1.1 - Added support for multiple queries in a single command
 * 0.1.2 - Added MultiQuery function to return mutliple result sets as an array
 * 0.1.3 - Added ChangeDb function to change the active database
+* 0.1.4 - Connect now uses ...interface{} for parameters to remove (or reduce) 'junk' required params to call the function

 About